One of the longest-running campaigns the world over, Lux, an international venture of Levers

 This prolific campaign

-was possible because stars did not get paid for an appearance in the initial
+was possible because stars were not paid for an appearance in the initial

 years.
 For the film producers, the campaign worked as free publicity for their